Marketing: The image of the woman

 Gestures in international comparison

-"Small gestures, big effects" and "a picture is worth a thousand words" - these proverbs are internationally valid.
-But the meaning of imagery can be very different.
+"Small gestures, big impact" and "a picture is worth a thousand words" - these proverbs are valid internationally.
+But the meaning of the visual language can be very different.
 This is especially true for expressive gestures.
-Because even these can be interpreted completely differently in other countries.
+Because these can also be interpreted completely differently in other countries.
 Some examples:

 1. Thumbs up is positive?

 Thumbs up!
-A gesture that in many countries is immediately linked to "all clear" or "like".
+A gesture that in many countries is immediately associated with “all clear” or “like”.
 For Facebook users anyway, of course.
-In other states, however, this sign can cause a lot of trouble.
+In other countries, however, this sign can cause a lot of trouble.

 In Russia, Greece and parts of Africa and Australia it is an offensive gesture.
 In Turkey, it can even be understood as an invitation to homosexual acts.